Study with us

 Since its establishment, the program has grown from offering one or two courses a year, to its present status as an independent program in the Faculty of Arts with faculty members offering research perspectives and expertise on feminist issues.
 Students will examine popular culture, violence against women, women in science and technology, human geography, lesbian and queer studies, sex work and sex workers, masculinity studies and Indigenous feminisms, to name a few.

 “Not trying is the only way to guarantee failure.
 So try something new and apply for things such as: scholarships, conferences, internships and a variety of courses in different subject areas.
 These new challenges will help to broaden your perspective and are useful in this interdisciplinary field.”

 The program also offers a range of extracurricular opportunities, including:

 - travel grants to attend academic conferences

-Women's and gender studies is a valuable asset to any career, in the past undergraduates have found careers in fields including:
+Women's and gender studies are valuable assets to any career.
+In the past undergraduates have found careers in fields including: